realworldocaml/book/book/concurrent-programming/README.md

   (word,result')
 ```

-This will work and will cause the connection to shutdown cleanly when we time
+This will cause the connection to shutdown cleanly when we time out;
-out; but our code no longer explicitly knows whether or not the timeout has
+but our code no longer explicitly knows whether or not the timeout has
 kicked in.
 In particular, the error message on a timeout will now be
 `"Unexpected failure"` rather than `"Timed out"`, which it was in our
 previous implementation.